wyrmeio/Memes/README.md

 # MemeMe Perfect
-This is a iOS 8 project submition for Udacity's 'Intro to iOS App Development with Swift'
+This is a iOS 8 project built in Swift

-Uses Swift 1.2